top of page

 Grmeč Hotel:

 Just near the main entrance pathway to the central Grmeč spomenik, there is a large abandoned hotel often referred to as the 'Grmeč Hotel' (or sometimes the 'Korčanica Hotel'), which sits in front of the monument's original primary parking area (Slide 1 & 2).
+However, it must be noted that the hotel is also sometimes referred to in references as "Hotel Ljubav/Hotel Love", with sources asserting that this was actually the hotel's original official name.
 A rare Yugoslav-era image of the hotel can be seen in Slides 3 & 4.
-Built during the development of the Korčanica Memorial Zone in the early 1980s and designed in the modernist alpine mountain house style, this was meant to be a forest/mountain resort destination to cater to the many thousands of people in Yugoslavia coming here to recreate and relax in this massive forest park and memorial area.
-However, after the fall of Yugoslavia, the hotel fell into neglect and disrepair, similar to the monument it is adjacent to.
-It also appeared to have been burned at some point, but information about this history of this hotel is limited.
+Built during the later development of the Korčanica Memorial Zone in 1982 and designed in the modernist alpine mountain house style, this was meant to be a forest/mountain resort destination to cater to the many thousands of people in Yugoslavia coming here to recreate and relax in this massive forest park and memorial area.
+Sadly, I was not able to establish who the architect of this project was nor what organization funded and constructed this project.

+However, after the fall of Yugoslavia, the hotel fell into neglect and disrepair, similar as the monument to which it is adjacent.
+The ruins also appeared to have been burned at some point, but information about the history of this hotel is limited.
 The structure now resides in complete dereliction and abandonment.
 Additional images of the interior of the hotel and be seen in Slides 5 - 9.
 Upon my most recent visit to the site, I found a number of suspicious-looking vagrants squatting in and around the old hotel complex, so, if you visit this site, I would not recommend entering the abandoned hotel if you feel unsafe or if there are suspicious characters around.
 The exact coordinates for the ruins of Grmeč Hotel are N44°41'24.8", E16°26'17.6".

 Photo 5: Flower bud